-The Department process for applying for ethics approval is outlined in the flowchart below:
+The Department process for applying for ethics approval is outlined below:

 Essential elements of ethical review